 Chromebooks have only a small hard drive with limited storage capacity and they only run web-based applications, therefore they have the most functionality when connected to the internet.
 Chromebooks can still be used when not connected to the internet, but in a somewhat limited capacity.
 If the homework assignment requires using one of the Google Apps, such as Documents, Sheets or Slides, students can use a portable USB flash drive to save their work until they can sync it up when they’re re-connected to the Internet.

 There are several low-cost home internet options for DPS families to consider.
-Eligible low-income households can apply for a monthly discount on wireless phone service through the Lifeline program.
+Eligible low-income households can apply for a monthly discount on wireless phone service.

 Digital online file-sharing between teachers and students is one of the great advantages of the Chromebooks and is an easy and efficient way for the distribution and retrieval of student assignments without printing.
 Using these digital file-sharing also saves on printer paper and supplies.
 Google Drive, Schoology and other district-supported systems provide digital alternatives for submitting student assignments, so printers are generally not required.
 If needed, documents or projects can be saved to a student’s Google Drive and downloaded onto a PC with access to a printer.